 20 Movies With Full Frontal Nudity

 Some films are known for being a product of their times.
 A good number of Hollywood productions from the ’30s and ’40s (and a couple in the ’50s and even the ’60s) sported performances that are now considered straightforward, bland, and wooden, but upon release, they were praised and applauded for the very things we criticize.
-I guess because of this, we can watch some of these movies just to reminisce about the ideologies and think of those years gone by.
+Because of this, we can watch some of these movies to reminisce about the ideologies and think of those years gone by.
 With that mindset, just about any picture ever made can be seen for that one thing about it that stands out.
 The topic observed in this article may be a little on the risque side of things, but it is culturally significant nonetheless.

 20. Salò, or the 120 Days of Sodom (1975)

 Directed by Pier Paolo Pasolini, this art horror drama is loosely based on the 1875 novel ‘The 120 Days of Sodom’ by Marquis de Sade.
 Set during World War II, it explores controversial themes like corruption in politics, nihilism, capitalism, sexuality, sadism, and more.
-Paolo addresses these topics by means of four filthy rich and liberties/corrupt members of Nazi-Fascist Italy who have at their service a group of young men and women.
+Paolo addresses these topics using four filthy rich and liberties/corrupt members of Nazi-Fascist Italy who have at their service a group of young men and women.
 These people become the sadists’ mannequins for torture of every kind, including and especially sexual.
 The horrific nature of the tortures can affect the film’s viewing.
 ‘Salò’ is Pasolini’s last film before he was brutally murdered.

 19. Blue Is the Warmest Colour (2013)

 Directed by Abdellatif Kechiche, ‘Blue Is the Warmest Colour’ tells the story of a high school student named Adèle who finds pleasure and satisfaction by hanging out with the free-spirited blue-haired Emma whom the other students reject because she is a lesbian.
-Adèle has been unable to find satisfaction with men, something that Emma’s companionship offers in heaps.
+Adèle has been unable to find satisfaction with men, which Emma’s companionship offers in heaps.
 As they spend more time together, they come closer, exploring their emotions and sexuality that are underscored by social acceptance.
 Feel free to check out the movie here.

 18. A Clockwork Orange (1971)

 A masterpiece by Stanley Kubrick, ‘A Clockwork Orange’ is a dystopian crime drama set in the future in Britain.
 It centers on Alex DeLarge (Malcolm McDowell), who is sent to prison after being charged with multiple crimes, including rape, theft, murder, and violence, that he committed along with the rest of the members of his gang.
 However, he is offered an experimental aversion rehabilitating therapy that he accepts.
-After undergoing the therapy, he develops an aversion for all the “ultraviolence” he once took pleasure in and is thus released.
+After undergoing the treatment, he develops an aversion for all the “ultraviolence” he once took pleasure in and is thus released.
 But does the aversion absolve him?
 Is he forgiven by his victims who are still alive?
 To know, you can stream the film here.

 17. Eyes Wide Shut (1999)